Variable Elliptic Structures on the Plane: Transport Dynamics, Rigidity, and Function Theory: Introduction

 In full generality, this leads to a (possibly forced) complex inviscid Burgers equation written in the standard complex algebra.
 This transport equation belongs to the structural layer of the theory: it arises solely from allowing the elliptic structure to vary and does not depend on any analytic integrability assumptions.

 Within this universal transport framework, rigidity occupies a precise and limited role.
 The vanishing condition

 selects exactly the conservative case of the transport law.
-In this regime, the Burgers equation becomes unforced, and several independent obstructions collapse simultaneously: the generalized Cauchy--Riemann operator becomes a derivation, the real Cauchy--Riemann system becomes homogeneous, and the generator $i(x,y)$ is transported compatibly with its own multiplication law.
+In this regime, the Burgers equation becomes unforced, and two independent obstructions collapse simultaneously: the real Cauchy--Riemann system becomes homogeneous, and the generator $i(x,y)$ is transported compatibly with its own multiplication law.
 Rigidity is therefore not the source of the coefficient dynamics, but a compatibility condition that restores integrability within an already dynamical setting.

 The explicit $\varepsilon$--family of rigid elliptic structures constructed in this work by standard techniques provides concrete examples of this conservative regime.
 These examples show that rigidity does not force triviality: genuinely nonconstant structures exist, although ellipticity naturally restricts the domain of definition.
-From the transport viewpoint, these restrictions reflect characteristic phenomena familiar from first--order hyperbolic systems.
+From the transport viewpoint, these domain restrictions arise because the ellipticity condition $\Im\lambda>0$ imposes global constraints on the admissible coefficient data.

 On the analytic side, rigidity is exactly the condition under which a coherent function theory can be recovered.
 In the rigid regime, a Cauchy--Pompeiu formula adapted to variable elliptic structures persists.
 The natural Cauchy $1$--form